anonymous-php/simple-di/README.md

 ### instantiate($id, array $arguments = [], $instanceOf = null)

 This method creates an instance of the certain class.
 It tries to resolve the definition or instantiate provided class in case of definition absence.
 The method creates the new one instance on each call.
-In case of closures it resolves them each time too.
+In case of closure as argument `instantiate` resolves it each time too.

 ```php
 <?php